 Plus, the plugin keeps track of the number of clicks for each Pretty Link you create.

-[Full Disclosure: I receive passive income if you purchase through these links even though they are not meant to generate passive income.]
+[Full Disclosure: I receive compensation if you purchase through these links even though they are not meant to generate passive income.]

 For example, I promote LeadPages from time to time on my website.
 The affiliate link that is provided to me from LeadPages, after signing up for their affiliate program, is: